SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Introduction

-It is known that memristive crossbar arrays possess non-idealities such as, interconnect parasitics, process variations in the synaptic devices, driver and sensing resistances, etc.~\cite{geniex,rxnn}.
-These non-idealities result in imprecise dot-product currents causing accuracy degradation when DNNs are mapped onto crossbars.
-In recent work~\cite{bhattacharjee2021efficiency}, the authors have shown that the crossbar non-idealities while degrading performance, improve the adversarial attack resilience of hardware-mapped DNNs in comparison to baseline software DNNs.
+It is a known fact that memristive crossbar arrays possess non-idealities such as, interconnect parasitics, process variations in the synaptic devices, driver and sensing resistances, etc.~\cite{geniex,rxnn}.
+These non-idealities manifest as imprecise dot-product currents causing accuracy degradation when DNNs are mapped onto crossbars.
+Many previous works \cite{rxnn, geniex, vortex, liu, chen} have used frameworks to capture the impact of circuit noise or non-idealities in crossbars and proposed noise-aware retraining of DNNs to mitigate accuracy losses (see Table \ref{tab:comp}).
+However, \cite{rxnn, geniex, vortex, liu, chen} do not study the impact of crossbar non-idealities on the robustness of neural networks against adversarial attacks.
 Adversarial attacks are structured, yet, small perturbations on the input, that fool a DNN causing high confidence misclassification.
 This vulnerability severely limits the deployment and potential safe-use of DNNs for real world applications~\cite{carlini, quanos}.
-In \cite{pixeld, quanos}, the authors show that hardware optimization techniques, such as, quantization and compression can be leveraged to improve adversarial robustness of DNNs in addition to energy-efficiency.
-In this work, we show that \textit{SwitchX} mapping of BNNs onto crossbars interfere with hardware non-idealities to yield benefits in terms of adversarial robustness and energy-efficiency as compared to normally mapped BNNs.
+Recently there have been investigative works such as \cite{bhattacharjee2021efficiency, roy2020robustness, roy2021intrinsic}, wherein the authors have shown that crossbar non-idealities while degrading performance, can improve the adversarial attack resilience of hardware-mapped DNNs in comparison to baseline software DNNs without additional efficiency-driven hardware optimizations (see Table \ref{tab:comp}).
+Furthermore, the authors in \cite{pixeld, quanos, NEURIPS2019_2ca65f58, sehwag2020hydra} show that hardware optimization techniques, such as quantization, model compression and pruning can be leveraged to improve adversarial robustness of DNNs in addition to energy-efficiency.